softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

  ```

 ### Invoke File
-* You also need to create a file name "invoke" under the middleware directory to make an entry point to load the tool.xml.
+* You also need to create a file named "invoke" under the middleware directory to make an entry point to load the tool.xml.
 Follwoing bash file is an example for the invoke file.

 ```bash
 #!/bin/sh